JrM2628/httpworker/README.md

     + This is because /signup endpoint is accessible via this server, allowing anyone to create a red team account

 #### Pwnboard
  [Pwnboard](https://github.com/micahjmartin/pwnboard) is used by RIT red teams in security competitions and engagements to track beacons in one consolidated place.
+To enable Pwnboard integration:
 1. Set app.pwnboard_enabled to "true" in __ init__.py
 2. Set app.pwnboard_host to the hostname of the pwnboard (no scheme or URL endpoint) in __ init__.py
 3. Verify IP regex in heartbeat function (bot_communication.py) is set correctly.
 Defaults to 10.0.0.0/8